 Though I think Markdown is (from a writer's point of view) elegant and enjoyable to use, it's also frustrating and a reminder of a missed opportunity.

 This section is for links to my writing about other writing — in particular fiction, poetry and (conceivably, eventually) drama.
-At the moment, I’m alternating between two projects.
+At the moment, I’m for the most part alternating between two projects.
 The first is to turn my doctoral thesis (“Andrew Marvell’s ambivalence about justice”) into something more widely accessible; the second to examine how some authors have been able to maintain interest in the same or connected characters over a series of crime fiction novels.

 Andrew Marvell’s Gender